 The ex-Frank Taylor of Taylor Woodrow Construction 1954 Bentley R-Type Continental Fastback by H.J.
-Mulliner, a "great favorite" of Daniels, with only three owners from new and with extensive service history.
+Mulliner, a "great favourite" of Daniels, with only three owners from new and with extensive service history.

-The ex-Maharaja of Bhavnagar 1929 4½-liter Bentley Tourer by Vanden Plas.
+The ex-Maharaja of Bhavnagar 1929 4½-litre Bentley Tourer by Vanden Plas.
 Daniels was a life-long Bentley enthusiast, saying, "to me they represent the best in motoring."

 The 1907 Daimler 45hp Roi-de-Belges Tourer originally built for the Earl of Craven.

 The five remaining motor cars belonging to the renowned businessman, the late Sir Antony Pilkington are expected to realise in excess of £800,000.

 Sir Antony was the last family chairman of Pilkington Brothers, the Lancashire company that achieved world leadership in glassmaking.
 He was knighted in 1990.

 Alongside his business successes, Sir Antony was also a great connoisseur collector from a golden era of the Collectors' motor car market.
 He owned some of the world's most desirable cars such as a Ferrari 250 GTO and a Maserati 300S in which he competed in the Mille Miglia on eight consecutive years between 1987 and 1994.